rotundasoftware/steamer/README.md

 steamer = require( 'steamer' );
 // ...

-var ssData = new steamer.Boat( {  // Boats are divided into containers that hold data.
+var ssData = new steamer.Boat( {  // Boats are divided into "containers" that hold data.
 	containers : {  // Declare and instantiate the containers in this boat.
-		// We will be loading data from a mongo collection called 'contacts'. contacts : new steamer.Containers.MongoCollection( {
+		// We will be loading data from a mongo collection called 'contacts'. contacts : new steamer.MongoCollectionContainer( {
 			collection : db.collection( 'contacts' )  // supply a reference to the collection
 		} ),
-		// ... other "containers" go here
+		// ... other containers go here
 	}
 } );